paulcode777/hilton/README.md

 ## Clone or download the project
 ## Test 1:
-Simply drag and drop the index.html file onto any web browser.
+Open index.html with any web browser.

 ## Test 2:
 Install Serve with: